 4. Notify BT as soon as possible that you have vulnerable adults in residence.
 This will ensure BT will provide further support during the digital telephone switchover in your area.

-We can provide an extensive Digital Telephone Switchover Health check and provide impartial advice as to being prepared.
-To book a health check call us on 0800 180 8095 or email us at [email protected].
+We can provide a free digital audit and give you impartial advice as to being prepared to take your retirement scheme digital.
+To book a health check call us on 0800 180 80 95 or email us at [email protected]